 A smartphone’s overall battery life is very important these days.
 It’s gotten to the point where battery life reports for a smartphone can make or break its future sales.
-This has resulted in some OEMs implementing features to kill apps which are running in the background but we can stop that on the Xiaomi Redmi Note 7.
+This has resulted in some OEMs implementing features to kill apps which are running in the background but we can stop that on the Xiaomi Redmi Note 7 and Redmi Note 7 Pro.

 The sad thing is, that I can’t even blame these smartphone manufacturers for implementing these types of features.
 However, there’s a fine line that OEMs must walk down when making these decisions.
 Huawei went too far and that resulted in VLC blacklisting all of their smartphones from using the popular media player application.